AaltoSciComp/scicomp-docs/triton/tut/monitoring.rst

      c.
 Use ``seff`` to check performance of individual job steps.
 Can you explain why the CPU utilization numbers change between steps?

+.. exercise:: Monitoring-2: Multiple thread

-2. The script ``pi.py`` has been written so that it can be run using multiple threads.
+   The script ``pi.py`` has been written so that it can be run using multiple threads.
 Run the script with multiple threads and :math:`10^8` iterations with::